 You won’t catch me on a plane without my iPad.
 As long as I remember to download movies and books ahead of time, it’s the easiest way to stay productive and entertained during long flights and layovers.
 I pair my iPad with Bose wireless noise-canceling headphones.
 They’re bulkier than ear buds, but in my opinion over-the-ear headphones block more noise on a plane.

 And while modern smart phones have decent photo/video capabilities, I still prefer my Canon Rebel.
-I think it’s more reliable for the kind of shots you see in my photo gallery, and it produces great HD video.
+I think it’s more reliable and flexible for the kind of shots you see in my photo gallery, and it produces great HD video.

 Converter/Adapter